cp2mkc0c023760he/2024-Final-Project/README.md

 Disadvantages:

-* Struggles with long-range dependencies in noisy markets.
+* Has difficulty long-distance dependencies in noisy markets.
 * Computationally expensive to train.
 * Susceptible to overfitting.